From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Distributional Limits

 Then, it holds that

 \end{lemma} \begin{remark} Condition \eqref{eq:ab standard} is frequently assumed in the context of shape analysis.
 Measures that fulfill \eqref{eq:ab standard} are often called \textit{(a,b)-standard} (see \citet{cuevas2009set,fasy2014confidence,chazal2016rates} for a detailed discussion of (a,b)-standard measures).
-In particular, we observe that our assumption \eqref{eq:cond mod of cont} is met, whenever $b< 5$. \end{remark} In the case $m=1$, it is important to observe that the DTM function admits the following specific form:
+In particular, we observe that our assumption \eqref{eq:cond mod of cont} is met, whenever $b< 5$. \end{remark} In the case $m=1$, it is important to observe that the DTM-function admits the following specific form:

 where $X\sim\muX$.
-This identity allows us to derive the following lemma. \begin{lemma} Let $\X=\mmspaceX$ denote a regular Euclidean metric measure space and let $X\sim \muX$.
+This identity gives rise to the following lemma. \begin{lemma} Let $\X=\mmspaceX$ denote a regular Euclidean metric measure space and let $X\sim \muX$.
 Then, it holds that: \begin{enumerate} \item The function $\dtmone:\R^d\to \R$ is given as